You’ve mostly heard about B2B and B2C business models, but there’s a third one, namely D2C.

 A brief look at the D2C market

 The D2C market is an evolving one.
 Selling goods directly to consumers isn’t exactly a novel idea, but it has seen huge growth since the COVID-19 pandemic.
-The latest figures we have for the D2C market show that total sales in the US amounted to $128 billion in 2021.
+In 2023, D2C sales by established brands were estimated to exceed $134 billion, with projections suggesting this figure will rise to approximately $186 billion by 2025.

 And the D2C doesn’t market doesn’t show any signs of slowing down.